 23-Not having a system for tracking bugs

-A lot of project managers don’t plan for reporting, tracking and approving of bugs at the beginning of the project.
-That is one of major mistakes project managers make, even experienced ones.
+A lot of project managers don’t plan for reporting, tracking and approving bugs at the beginning of the project.
+That is one of the major mistakes project managers make, even experienced ones.

-There is no product that is bug free while under development.
-A good bug reporting and tracking system ensures that quality products or services are released to the market.
+There is no product that is bug-free while under development.
+A good bug reporting and tracking system ensure that quality products or services are released to the market.

-Finding bugs, reporting them and tracking them should be part of development plan from the get go.
+Finding bugs, reporting them and tracking them should be part of the development plan from the get-go.

 24-Showing stress under pressure

-A leader never shows fear or stress in the face of adversary.
-Remember one of most important qualities for project manager is being a leader.
+A leader never shows fear or stress in the face of an adversary.
+Remember one of the most important qualities for the project manager is being a leader.

-If you can’t function in high stressful environment, stop planning to be a project manager.
+If you can’t function in a highly stressful environment, stop planning to be a project manager.

-A lot of corporation prefer project managers with previous military background.
-This is specially true in Israel and USA.
+A lot of corporations prefer project managers with a previous military background.
+This is especially true in Israel and the USA.

-The reason is simple, the main aim of military training is to enable new officers work under stress.
-I highly recommend to seek veterans for project management jobs.
+The reason is simple, the main aim of military training is to enable new officers to work under stress.
+I highly recommend seeking veterans for project management jobs.

 There are exercises that help to reduce stress and keep one calmer while working on stressful jobs.